Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/student_admission.md

 A non-trivial part of the model is the decision variables that we need for using Gurobi Machine Learning.

 In the mathematical formulation above, we only had two vectors of variables `x` and `y`.
-Then each student had associated its score $SAT_i$ and $GAP_i$ that was a fixed parameter of $g$.
-For the Gurobi model, we need to create a matrix of variables that also includes the values of $SAT$ adn $GAP$ of each student.
+Then each student had associated its score $SAT_i$ and $GPA_i$ that were fixed parameters in the optimization.
+For the Gurobi model, we need to create a matrix of variables that also includes the values of $SAT$ and $GPA$ of each student.
 We will fix those variables by giving them the same lower bound and upper bound.

-Therefore, we need to build 2 matrices of variables, one for each set of bounds and we need to make sure that they are in the same order as our regression model would expect.
+Therefore, we need to build 2 matrices of variables, one for each set of bounds, and we need to make sure that they are in the same order as the regression model would expect.

-To do so, we use `pandas` data frames to construct those bounds.
+To do so, we use `pandas` data frames to construct those lower and upper bounds.

-To construct the lower bounds, we first make a copy of `studentsdata` and then add the `merit` column with a value of 0.
-We then do the same for the upper bound, except that the value for `merit`is $2.5.
+To construct the lower bounds, we first make a copy of `studentsdata` and then add the `"merit"` column with a value of $0$.
+We then do the same for the upper bound, except that the value for `"merit"`is $2.5$.

-Finally we need to make sure that the columns of the two data frames are in the same order as the ones used for the regression.

 ```{code-cell} ipython3
 # Construct lower bounds data frame